Taniya-Yasmin/Taniya-Yasmin/README.md

 - 💻 Pursuing computer science and engineering

-- 🔭 Building a Linktree Clone in Next.js *Linktree clone*
+- 🔭 Building a Linktree Clone in Next.js

 - 🌱 I’m currently learning *Data structures and algorithm*